This article covers the 13 Best Party Board Games For Adults in 2021. Looking for a casual fun night with friends? Don’t look any further.

 The Resistance is set in a futuristic galactic empire, vaguely inspired by Star Wars: players are split into two teams, named Imperial Spies and Resistance Operatives.
 There are more Operatives in-game (3 to 2, 4/2, 4/3, 5/3, or 6/3), but the Spies have the advantage of knowing who the other Spies are.

 Although it is in some ways similar to the Mafia/Werewolf games, it does have some unique game mechanics.
-For start, there is no player elimination.
+For starters, there is no player elimination.
 And gaining intelligence about other players’ roles is done by carrying out sabotage missions against the Empire.
 Here’s how it works.

-Every round starts with discussion and attempts to guess other players’ identities and gain trust.
+Every round starts with a discussion and attempts to guess other players’ identities and gain trust.
 It is in the rules, that at any time, players are allowed to say anything.
 So you can expect a lot of interaction: trash-talking, deceiving, and bluffing.

 After discussion, the Leader selects players for a mission (passing them cards) and all the players vote to approve the mission.
-If the mission is rejected, the Leader passes to the next player.
+If the mission is rejected, the Leader token passes to the next player.
 If it’s passed, the Mission phase begins.

 In the Mission phase, players on the mission now vote in secrecy: support or sabotage the mission.
 If the mission is successful, Resistance gets a point, if not, Empire gets a point.
 The game is played to three points.

 Also, every mission requires a different number of players to go on.
 Do you select your fellow spies to go on a mission and guarantee failure, or will that give your roles out too easily?
-Maybe you want to go on the mission and succeed it, just to throw other players off your lead?
+Maybe you want to go on a mission and succeed in it, just to throw other players off your lead?
 Or will they see through that?

 There are endless opportunities on how to approach The Resistance – and no two games will ever be the same.
 Even if you play against the same people, you will always learn something new and adapt, trying to use new tricks.